Skip to content

 The single most important idea in Tollgate is a line.
 Above it sit the people answerable for the money — sponsors, transformation leads, programme directors, and the steering committees they answer to.
 Below it sit the people delivering the work.
 Tollgate lives entirely above the line.
 Almost everything else about the product falls out of that one commitment.
 This page explains what the line is, why it matters, and what it means in practice.

 These look adjacent, but they don’t translate into one another.
 Story points aren’t a yes/no. Velocity isn’t a payoff.
-A green sprint can sit inside an investment that’s quietly drifting away from its business case, and a red sprint can sit inside one that’s dead on track.
-The executive’s question has been asked for a decade and keeps coming back answered in the delivery team’s language — outputs where an outcome was wanted.
+A green sprint can sit inside an investment that drifts away from its business case.
+A red sprint can sit inside one that is dead on track.
+Executives asked their question for a decade and got answers in the delivery team’s language — outputs where they wanted an outcome.

 Tollgate refuses to make that translation error.
 It doesn’t launder delivery signals into governance language.
 It takes delivery state from Jira as input and speaks above it, in the sponsor’s own vocabulary.